Inferno (2016 film)

-Inferno is a 2016 American action mystery thriller film directed by Ron Howard and written by David Koepp, loosely based on the 2013 novel of the same name by Dan Brown.
-It is the sequel to The Da Vinci Code (2006) and Angels & Demons (2009), and is the third and final film in the Robert Langdon film series.
+Inferno is a 2016 American action mystery thriller film directed by Ron Howard and written by David Koepp.
+It is loosely based on the 2013 novel by Dan Brown.
+The sequel to The Da Vinci Code (2006) and Angels & Demons (2009), it is the third and final film in the Robert Langdon film series.
 It stars Tom Hanks, reprising his role as Robert Langdon, alongside Felicity Jones as Dr. Sienna Brooks, Omar Sy, Sidse Babett Knudsen, Ben Foster, and Irrfan Khan.

-Filming began on April 27, 2015, in Venice, Italy, and wrapped on July 21, 2015, in Budapest.
-The film premiered in Florence on October 9, 2016, and was released in the United States on October 28, 2016, ten years after release of The Da Vinci Code, in 2D and IMAX formats.
-The film received negative reviews from critics, but grossed $220 million against a production budget of $75 million.
+Filming began on April 27, 2015, in Venice, Italy, wrapping on July 21 of that year in Budapest.
+Inferno premiered in Florence (one of its filming locations) on October 8, 2016, and was released in the United States on October 28, ten years after the release of The Da Vinci Code.
+The film received negative reviews from critics, and grossed $220 million against a $75 million production budget.

 Plot

-Some time after helping the Vatican dealing with an antimatter threat, Harvard University professor Robert Langdon awakens in a hospital room in Florence, Italy.
-He has no memory of the last few days, but is plagued with hellish visions.
-Dr. Sienna Brooks, the doctor tending to him, reveals that he is suffering from amnesia as a result of a bullet wound to the head.
-An orderly says the police are there to question Langdon but the officer turns out to be Vayentha, an assassin, who shoots the orderly while coming up the hallway.
+Some time after helping the Holy See deal with an antimatter threat, Harvard University professor Robert Langdon awakens in a hospital room in Florence, Italy.
+He has no memory of the last few days but is plagued with hellish visions.
+Dr. Sienna Brooks, the doctor attending him, reveals that he is suffering from amnesia caused by a bullet wound to the head.
+An orderly says the police are there to question Langdon but the officer turns out to be the assassin Vayentha, who shoots the orderly while coming up the hallway.
 Brooks helps Langdon to escape, and they flee to her apartment.

 Among Langdon's personal belongings, Langdon and Brooks find a Faraday pointer, a miniature image projector with a modified version of Sandro Botticelli's Map of Hell, which itself is based on Dante's Inferno.
-They soon realize this is the first clue in a trail left by Bertrand Zobrist, a dangerously unstable villain who believed that rigorous measures were necessary to reduce the Earth's growing population, and who committed suicide three days earlier after being chased by armed government agents.
+They soon realize this is the first clue in a trail left by the radical, transhumanist genius scientist and geneticist Bertrand Zobrist, who believed that rigorous measures were necessary to reduce the Earth's growing population, and who committed suicide three days earlier after being chased by armed government agents.

 Langdon and Brooks figure out that Zobrist, who was obsessed with Dante, has created a biological superweapon he has dubbed "Inferno", with the potential of annihilating half the world's population.
 In the meantime, they have been traced by both Vayentha and government agents, who try to raid the apartment, forcing them to flee again.
-The government agents are headed by Elizabeth Sinskey, an old lover of Langdon's.
-Vayentha reports to her employer Harry Sims, the CEO of a private security company called "The Consortium", who is acting on behalf of Zobrist, who gives her instructions to kill Langdon as he had become a liability.
+The agents are headed by Elizabeth Sinskey, a former lover of Langdon's.
+Vayentha reports to her employer Harry Sims, the CEO of a private security company called "The Consortium".
+He is acting on behalf of Zobrist, he then instructs her to kill Langdon, as he has become a liability.